 The purpose of the Anti-Amyloid Treatment in Asymptomatic Alzheimer’s study (the "A4 Study" for short) is to test whether a new investigational treatment, called an anti-amyloid antibody, can slow memory loss caused by Alzheimer’s disease.
 Amyloid is a protein normally produced in the brain that can build up in older people, forming amyloid plaque deposits.
 Scientists believe this buildup of deposits may play a key role in the eventual development of Alzheimer’s disease-related memory loss.
-The overall goal of the A4 Study is to test whether decreasing amyloid with antibody investigational treatment can help slow the memory loss associated with amyloid buildup in some people.
+The overall goal of the A4 Study is to test whether decreasing amyloid with an antibody investigational treatment can help slow the memory loss associated with amyloid buildup in some people.

 The A4 Study lasts for four and a half years, and participants will be required to visit the clinical research site once a month.
 Participants will be assigned at random to receive either the investigational drug or a placebo and will be monitored over the course of the four and a half years.
 All clinical studies, including the A4 Study, may involve some risks associated with participation.
 If you are considering participating in A4, you will have detailed discussions with physicians and research staff regarding the investigational treatment and other aspects of the A4 Study.

 Who is sponsoring the Study?